upasadena/interactive-cyoa-tutorial/docs/mechanics/defaults.md

 ---

-Learn more what you can do with Defaults in the [Reference].
+Learn more about what you can do with Defaults in the [Reference].

 <!-- URLs -->
 [idf]: ../ids-and-requirements/#ids-unique-identifiers